La Bionda: Music career

 They debuted as songwriters with "Primo sole, primo fiore", a piece the pop band Ricchi e Poveri presented at the Song Festival in Venice in 1970.
 They also wrote "Neve bianca, Amica, Gentile se vuoi" for the Italian female singer Mia Martini, and "Piccolo uomo" with Bruno Lauzi (lyrics).
 Michelangelo La Bionda also did some session work.
-In 1975 he played acoustic guitar on the album Volume VIII by Fabrizio De André.
+In 1975, he played acoustic guitar on the album Volume VIII by Fabrizio De André.

-Between 1972 and 1977 La Bionda recorded two albums of acoustic ballads, Fratelli La Bionda s.r.l.
+Between 1972 and 1977, La Bionda recorded two albums of acoustic ballads, Fratelli La Bionda s.r.l.
 (1972) and Tutto Va Bene (1977).
 "Tutto va bene" was recorded at the Apple Studios in London, and features Nicky Hopkins on piano.

 La Bionda became popular when they turned to disco music.
 They moved to Munich, when they started recording under the pseudonym D. D. Sound (short for Disco Delivery Sound), a moniker that would accompany them for their entire recording career.
 Their first two disco singles, "Disco Bass" and "Burning Love", became international hits.
-They were followed by "Cafè" (1977) and "1, 2, 3, 4 Gimme Some More".
+They were followed by "Café" (1977) and "1, 2, 3, 4 Gimme Some More".